Topological flow data analysis for transient flow patterns: a graph-based approach: Introduction

 In these applications mentioned above, TFDA was mainly used to state identifications of flow patterns with vortex-like flow structures, but methods for characterizing the dynamics of transient flow patterns using TFDA have not yet been fully developed.
-Therefore, in this paper, we propose a new time-series analysis based on TFDA to describe the complex dynamics exhibited by transient flow patterns using a graph-theoretic approach.
-Our target flow is simple and prototypical: the two-dimensional lid-driven cavity flow~\citep{shen91}.
-It is perhaps the most famous benchmark problem in computational fluid mechanics when the flow is in a nonlinear steady-state consisting of several corner eddies and one big central eddy.
-The flow is also regarded as a representative example of the complexity of recirculating eddy and flow separation in a textbook \citep{rg13}.
-Those eddies are explicitly expressed in the COT representation, as we will see later.
-This means that the tree representation obtained via TFDA is always interpretable in contrast to, for example, the singular vectors of POD and DMD, which are not always easy to interpret.
-In particular, we demonstrate the capability of TFDA by applying it to the numerical lid-driven cavity flow with the transitional range of Reynolds numbers from time-periodic states to chaotic states.
+Therefore, in this paper, we propose a new time series analysis based on TFDA to describe the complex dynamics exhibited by transient flow patterns.
+Our target flow is simple and prototypical: the two-dimensional lid-driven cavity flow~\cite{shen91}.
+It is perhaps the most famous benchmark problem in computational fluid mechanics when the flow is in a nonlinear steady state consisting of several corner eddies and one big central eddy.
+The flow is also considered a representative example of the complexity of the recirculating eddy and flow separation in a textbook \cite{rg13}.
+Those eddy structures are explicitly expressed in the COT representation, as we see later.
+This means that the graph representation obtained via TFDA is always interpretable in contrast to, for example, the singular vectors of POD and DMD, which are not always easy to interpret.
+In particular, we demonstrate the capability of TFDA by applying it to numerical lid-driven cavity flow with the transitional range of Reynolds numbers from time-periodic states to chaotic states.